Uwharrie Mountains: Exhumation and modern topography

 The present-day Uwharrie Mountains are erosional remnants (monadnocks) of relatively resistant felsic metavolcanic units standing above the surrounding Piedmont.
 Since the Mesozoic, differential weathering, river channeling (Yadkin–Pee Dee River and Uwharrie drainages), along with isostatic rebound following the rifting of Pangea and the openning of the Atlantic Ocean, produced the eroded mountains we see today.
 One of the most popular places to visit, where people can see metarhyodactite rocks is Morrow Mountain State Park.

 History and wildlife

+Biodiversity

 The Uwharrie lie within the Southeastern mixed forests ecoregion.
 They give their name to the Uwharrie National Forest.
 Once entirely cleared for timber and farmland, the mountains were designated a U.S. National Forest in 1961 by President John F. Kennedy.
 The woodlands have since returned, providing a haven for a diversity of wildlife, recreational facilities, and numerous Native American archeological sites.

+The mountains encapsulate a vast biodiversity, housing many species that are considered to be unusual for the area.
+Types of flora like the montane longleaf pine, the Carolina thistle, and the Schweinitz's sunflower, considered an endangered species since 1991, can be found in the region.
+The area also houses a unique diversity of wildlife including the Carolina Redhorse, a rare species of fish discovered in 1995, found in the Pee Dee River.

+History

-In 1799, the discovery of gold at the nearby Reed Gold Mine in Cabarrus County led to America's first gold rush.
+In 1799, the discovery of gold at the nearby Reed Gold Mine in Cabarrus County led to America's first gold rush, where the site now hosts visitors to tours of the old mines and gold panning.
+Gold can still be found in the Uwharrie Mountains and national forest today.
+Native Americans also played a large role in the history of the mountains, with occupation being assumed to date back to the Archaic or Paleoindian period.
+The Hardaway Site, located in Stanly County within the Uwharrie Mountains, is North Carolina's oldest archaeological site where many ancient artifacts were discovered.

+Recreation

+Within the mountains there are many options for recreational activities, including many trails available for hiking or trail running.
+Some of the trails found in the region include the Badin Lake Recreation Area Trails, Uwharrie National Recreation Trail, and the Birkhead Mountain Trail.
+Other recreational activities can be found in the surrounding Uwharrie National Forest, including camping, climbing, hunting, fishing, and gold panning.